sm0k3net/PyBan/README.md

  In first parameter you need to set path to your logs, in second parameter - choose which logs you want to read: access or error logs.
 And in third parameter you choose action what to do - create formated log file or just ban IP addresses.

- Want to warn that regular expressions are not universal for 100% of cases, so first of all better to create log file and see what possible can be banned.
+ Want to warn that regular expressions are not universal for 100% of cases, so first of all better to create log file and see what possibly will be banned.